 The functionality is of the highest standard: every single aspect of this jacket has been engineered for the hardcore skier.
 For example, the zippers are extra-large to make opening and closing the front a breeze, even with thick mittens on.

 The length is perfect as well: not too short, and not so long it looks strange or impedes movement.
 Powder is no match for getting inside this jacket, and we tested it out on some proper powder days (4 feet coming down in one day, to be exact).
-The features are also impeccably designed: inner and outer pockets accessible even with a backpack on, a two-way adjustable, helmet-compatible hood, and a stretch Matrix powder skirt you won’t notice unless you need it.
+The features are also impeccably designed: inner and outer pockets that are accessible even with a backpack on, a two-way adjustable, helmet-compatible hood, and a stretch Matrix powder skirt you won’t notice unless you need it.

 The only aspect of this jacket we could find fault with was the limited color selection, but even that is a stretch, as the colors offered are not offensive in the slightest: the choice between deep maroon, muted green, slate grey, and bright blue should have something for most, but the absence of black or tan is odd, considering this jacket could easily be a staple for any dedicated skier.